ESP8266 Toggle Lock System

 Powering the Breadboard:

-• The positive (red) jumper wire to the positive rail and negative (black) jumper wire to the negative rail of the 400 Crystal Breadboard.
+• Attach the positive (red) jumper wire to the positive rail and the negative (black) jumper wire to the negative rail of the 400 Crystal Breadboard.

 • Connect the VIN pin to the positive rail and GND pin to the negative rail of the breadboard.